Soft-photon theorem for pion-proton elastic scattering revisited: The reaction

 As mentioned in the introduction we treat the reaction \eqref{3.1} in full QCD but only to leading order in the electromagnetic interaction.
 The precise definition of $\bar{u} \cM^{\lambda} u$ in \eqref{3.5} using the framework of QFT is given in Appendix~\ref{app:C}; see Eqs.~\eqref{C2} and \eqref{3.17} below.

 We want to study the amplitude \eqref{3.5} in the limit \mbox{$k \to 0$}.
 We see immediately from \eqref{3.3} that with changing $k$ also $p'\uu$ and $p'\ud$ must change.
 Setting in \eqref{3.5} $p'\uu=p\uu$ and $p'\ud=p\ud$ we would for $k\neq 0$ violate energy-momentum conservation.
-Therefore, we proceed as in \cite{Lebiedowicz:2021byo}, where in Sec.~III a detailed discussion of this issue for the reaction $\pi \pi \to \pi \pi \gamma$ is given.
+Therefore, we proceed as in Sec.~III of \cite{Lebiedowicz:2021byo} and Secs.~II--IV of \cite{Lebiedowicz:2023ell} where detailed discussions of this issue for the reaction $\pi \pi \to \pi \pi \gamma$ are given.